What are character archetypes?

 Rulers are natural-born leaders.
 They have power over others – and this can be power in any form, from legal or regal to emotional.
 Their status helps them to achieve whatever they set out to do, and they often have plenty of resources to help them along the way.
 But their status can often be their downfall, too, as it can mean they’re disliked by others.
 King Lear is a good literary example of the Ruler archetype, as is Daenerys Targaryen from Game of Thrones.

 The Wizard, sometimes known as the Magician, is a powerful character.
 They usually have a great deal of power and influence over those in their community and beyond and are often blessed with the power of omniscience – a state of all-knowingness.
 They are often a good character but can sometimes be a villainous character, as their power and knowledge can be corrupted.
 Gandalf from The Lord of the Rings is an example of a good Wizard character, while Darth Vader from Star Wars shows how such power can turn a Wizard archetype bad.

 5. The Sage

 The Sage is a wise character with profound knowledge to impart to those who seek is.
 They are always working on improving their knowledge and are happy to share their wisdom with others – but they can often sit back from the action and are hesitant to get involved themselves.
-The mentor or mother figure common in novels (and films) is based on this Jungian archetype, with Dumbledore from Harry Potter and Yoda from Star Wars being two good examples of the archetype in practice.
+The mentor or mother figure common in novels (and films) is based on this Jungian archetype, with Dumbledore from Harry Potter, Yoda from Star Wars and The Oracle from The Matrix being some good examples of the archetype in practice.